-How the School is organised has a large influence on how pupils interact, friendship groups and relationships with teachers.
-In the first instance pupils are organised into houses, from Year 3 to Year 8.
-This means pupils of all age groups interact.
+Relationships are key to our pastoral care provision.
+To encourage positive relationships pupils are organised into houses, from Year 3 to Year 8, enabling pupils of all ages to interact.
 The older pupils act as an inspiration for the younger, setting a positive example as to how to behave and what can be achieved.
 House competitions encourage support and bonding across all age groups and help develop empathy as well as an element of healthy competition.

 Pupils are also organised by forms, as they move up the School the forms are structured according to academic ability.

 In Years 3-5 each child has two people who are there to look out for them.
 A Form Tutor who meets them regularly to ensure they are making academic progress and a Houseparent who coordinates their pastoral care.
 Together this team of two staff members work together to support, encourage and champion the individual.

 In Years 6-8 each child has a House Tutor who is responsible for each child’s needs, both pastorally and academically.
 The House Tutor groups meet at least three times a week and consist of a minimum of four and a maximum of eight children from the same house.
 This enables children to create a very close bond with their tutor who will write a pastoral comment each half term on each of their tutees’ reports.
 These comments are also shared with the Houseparents and the Head of Pastoral Care so that each child is known and treated as a unique individual.